Wedding Planning Checklist: How to Plan Your Big Day

 Silver and grey are colours that are usually associated with winter weddings but are fast becoming a popular choice across all seasons.
 Using different shades of grey across your wedding can look very sophisticated when combined with cream or ivory.

-For a pop of colour in a grey or silver themed wedding, choose one other colour such as red or turquoise blue.
+For a pop of colour in a grey or silver themed wedding, choose one other colour such as red or midnight blue.
 If the idea of a grey coloured wedding doesn’t appeal, add it as an accent colour throughout accessories such as sparkly heels or table centrepieces.

 4. Find your Perfect Wedding Venue